 Another fun fact?
 It is not only ideal for your skin but your locks, too, since it offers moisturizing, softening and soothing benefits.
 If you suffer from an itchy scalp or can not seem to get those roots to stay healthy, Samolitis recommends this multi-tasking formula as your rescue product.
 As a hydrating clay, it offers the same benefits to your pores as it does to your hair — moisture, silkiness — making it ideal for those who have dry skin year-round or specifically in the winter when cooler temperatures wreak havoc.
 Samolitis suggests using this type of clay on your face once or twice a week, and the same for your hair if you need it.

 Use: 1 to 2 times a week

-Sobera says French Green Clay, or Seal Clay, is one of the most commonly used mineral clays in the world.
+Sobera says French green clay, or sea clay, is one of the most commonly used mineral clays in the world.
 How come?
 The laundry list of benefits, making it not only fun to apply but effective for your pores.
 The color comes from a high content of iron oxide, copper and decomposed plant matter, enriching the shade for beauty lovers.
 When you are wearing it, you will feel your face tighten as it works its magic with every minute it dries.
-Dermatologist Tsippora Shainhouse, M.D., F.A.A.D. says those with acne-prone or super-oily pores should invest in a twice-a-week green mask routine, since this formula is excellent at soaking up excess skin excretions.
+Dermatologist Tsippora Shainhouse, M.D., F.A.A.D. says those with acne-prone or super-oily pores should invest in a twice-a-week green mask routine since this formula is excellent at soaking up excess skin excretions.
 What is nice about green clay specifically, she adds, is it is not as drying as other clays so it does not induce rebound sebum production, which can happen when your pores are completely stripped of their natural moisture.